JayTeeGeezy/pypunters/README.rst

 Scraping Meets
 ~~~~~~~~~~~~~~

-To scrape a list of meets occurring on a given date, call the scrape_meets method on the scraper instance as follows:
+To scrape a list of meets occurring in Australia on a given date, call the scrape_meets method on the scraper instance as follows:

 	>>> from datetime import datetime
 	>>> date = datetime(2016, 2, 1)